TengruiH/leetcode/README.md

 # leetcode
-The problem of solving Code on leetcode I do
+The problem of solving code on leetcode I do